-- 1. Call to Order and Determination of a Quorum: Mr. Otto called the meeting to order at 7:06pm. - 2.
-Public Comment: None
+- 1. Call to Order and Determination of a Quorum - 2.
+Public Comment

 Participants and Observers desiring to speak are asked to so indicate and to wait for the Chairman to select you to comment.
 All speakers are required to identify themselves and to state their address each time they speak.